BelenVN/proyecto-da-promo-b-pt-modulo-1-team-1/README.md

 ## AUTHORS

-This project originated as a collaborative effort between my teammates and me, developed as part of the Data Analyst Bootcamp at Adalab.
+This project originated as a collaborative effort between my colleagues and me, developed as part of the Data Analyst Bootcamp at Adalab.
 Since then, I have dedicated significant effort to transforming both the code and documentation, elevating the project to a more advanced and professional level.

 ### My Contributions:
 #### Code Optimization: